zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/managing-shipments/creating-a-shipment.md

 # Creating a Shipment

-Beginning in Liferay Commerce 2.1, creating a shipment is now integrated with the _Orders_ menu.
-You do not have to navigate to the _Shipments_ menu just to create a shipment.
-(However, you can still manage all shipments in the _Shipments_ menu once an order is in the _Processing_ phase.)
+Creating a shipment is integrated with the _Orders_ menu.
+You can also manage all shipments in the _Shipments_ menu once an order is in the _Processing_ phase.

+## Creating a New Shipment

-To create a shipment:
+To create a new shipment:

 1. Navigate to the _Control Panel_ &rarr; _Commerce_ &rarr; _Orders_.
 1. Click on the _Pending_ tab and select an order.